Jswizzy/Android-Notes/Dependency_Injection/Hilt.md

 - The function return type is the type to provide
 - The function parameters are the dependencies of the type
 - The function body is how to create an instance of the type

+> Note: Hilt modules that contain only `@Provides` should be an `object` class to optimize the code generated.

 ```kotlin
 @Module